asilva87/etiscan-app/README.md

 It's simple and not intended on displaying best practices or standard on programming, styling, etc. It's just an exercise.

 Search feature not working yet.
+(The fact I'm sending the app with this feature missing doesn't mean that would happen in real work life.)

 ## Run